-On the same date that the Final Regulations were released the IRS issued Notice 2020-59, which contains a proposed Revenue Procedure that would provide a safe harbor under which the management or operation of a qualified residential living facility that provides supplemental assistive, nursing, or routine medical services to customers or patients may elect to be an ERPTB.
-A qualified residential living facility is a facility that consists of multiple rental dwelling units that generally serve as primary residences on a permanent or semi-permanent basis, with an average period of customer or patient use that is 90 days or more.
+On the same date that the Final Regulations were released the IRS issued Notice 2020-59, which contains a proposed Revenue Procedure.
+The proposed Revenue Procedure would provide a safe harbor under which the management or operation of a gualified residential living facility that provides supplemental assistive, nursing, or routine medical services to customers or patients may elect to be an ERPTB.
+A gualified residential living facility is a facility that consists of multiple rental dwelling units that generally serve as primary residences on a permanent or semi-permanent basis, with an average period of customer or patient use that is 90 days or more.
 Qualifying supplemental services are personal and professional services that are customarily and routinely provided to individual residential customers or patients of nursing homes, assisted living facilities, memory care residences, continuing care retirement communities, skilled nursing facilities, or similar facilities, as needed, on a day-to-day basis.
-Such ser-
+Such services generally do not include surgical, radiological, or other intensive or specialized medical services that are usually only provided in emergency or short-term in-patient or out-patient hospital or surgical settings.
+It should be noted that this safe harbor applies solely for purposes of determining whether a business may elect to be an ERPTB under Code § 163(j), and does not apply for purposes of determining whether a taxpayer is engaged in a real property trade or business for purposes of Code § 469.
+Once published, the proposed Revenue Procedure will apply for tax years beginning after December 31, 2017.
+However, taxpayers may rely on the safe harbor now.